pruthvireddypuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/ec2_deployment.md

 ```
 ![image](https://user-images.githubusercontent.com/92078754/217155170-62aa19cb-82c2-4ee5-a3d7-1b5b2b450373.png)

-We can use the below command to show our databases and tables.
+Use the below command to show our databases and tables.

 ```console
  \l;